Welcome to our updated shootout of the Best Electric Guitars in 2023!

 Pick up the ESP LTD Eclipse EC-256FM for a great value in a true rock machine.
 This is the guitar that’ll give you great playability, versatile tone, and workmanship that leaves behind most guitars on this price tag.

-The ESP humbuckers are capable of handling almost any style, and you get a well-made split-coil circuit that makes this single cut sound like no other.
+The ESP humbuckers can handle almost any style, and you get a well-made split-coil circuit that makes this single-cut sound like no other.